 Discussion:

 “If there is no unscheduled SP in progress, the unscheduled SP begins when the AP receives a trigger frame from a STA, which is a QoS Data or QoS Null frame using an AC the STA has configured to be trigger enabled.
 An A-MPDU that contains one or more trigger frames acts as a trigger frame.
-An unscheduled SP ends after the AP has attempted to transmit at least one BU using a delivery-enabled AC and destined for the STA, but no more than the number indicated in the Max SP Length field of the QoS Capability element of the STA’s (Re) Association Request frame if the field has a nonzero value.
+An unscheduled SP ends after the AP has attempted to transmit at least one BU using a delivery-enabled AC and destined for the STA, but no more than the number indicated in the Max SP Length field of the QoS Capability element of the STA’s (Re) Association Request frame if the field has a nonzero value, including any BU that was already partially transmitted in a previous unscheduled SP.
 By setting the EOSP field to 1 in the last frame sent during the SP, an unscheduled SP may be terminated before the maximum number of BUs in the SP has been reached.
 The times at which an AP may transmit during an unscheduled SP might be constrained by the U-APSD coexistence mechanism (see 11.2.2.5.2 (U-APSD coexistence)).”

 So the STA can specify the maximum number of BUs it is willing to accept per SP (although I struggle to understand why).
 The comment is concerned with a part BU left over from the previous SP and supports the proposed solution to the previous comment.